import json

 if metrics is not None and len(metrics) > 0:

-self._validate_metrics(metrics, context.task_type)
+self._validate_metrics(metrics, task.task_type)

 metrics = list(dict.fromkeys(metrics))